Tassemble/better-jcache/README.md

 # better-jcache

-better-jcache is flexible java cache framework bases on memcached that can easy write/read cache with flexible ways, such as annotation.
+better-jcache is java cache framework bases on memcached that can easy write/read cache with flexible ways, such as annotation.
 The main idea is to write java code more fast, more convenient, more productivity.

 **features:**
 * namespace is supported based on memcached.